moonglum/storage-pod/README.md

 ## Usage

 First, you create a storage function.
-For that you need a namespace you want to use for the generated keys (in our example that is `mynamespace`), a Redis client (which needs to be API compatible with the `redis` NPM package) and a serialize function.
-The serialize function is applied to your data before it is stored in Redis.
-In our example we use JSON as our serialization format, but you can choose whatever you want (MsgPack, ProtoBuf, transit...
-Just provide a function that takes data and returns it serialized).
+For that you need a namespace you want to use for the generated keys (in our example that is `mynamespace`) and a Redis client (which needs to be API compatible with the `redis` NPM package).

 ```js
 var client = require('redis').createClient();